 Paralysis is a condition where a person loses strength in one or more limbs or groups of muscles, resulting in limited motion or mobility.
 Every year in the United States people suffer serious injuries as the result of traumatic accidents.
 Many of these accident victims will have to live with permanent physical disabilities which will affect all aspects of their lives.
-If you or a loved one has been involved in an accident that resulted in such injury, contact a Tucson paralysis lawyer at the Lara Law Firm, PLLC.
+If you or a loved one has been involved in an accident that resulted in such injury, contact our Tucson paralysis lawyer.

 Paralysis injury can occur on a certain part of the body, or it can also consist of complete body paralysis.
 A paralysis injury is mostly caused by spinal cord injuries (nervous-system damage) that cannot be fixed with surgery.

 Depending on the type and severity of the accident, this condition may affect different parts of the body, leaving the victim with an inability to move his or her body.
 The following are different forms of this condition are listed below:

 - Paraplegia – occurs when the legs are partially or completely paralyzed.

 - Quadriplegia – occurs when both legs and arms are paralyzed.

 - Monoplegia – occurs when one limb is paralyzed.